SciCompKL/CoDiPack/documentation/TutorialA5.md

 ~~~~
 For the implementation of the function wrapper please see tutorial [B1.1](@ref TutorialB1_1).

-Until now we used the function [createJacobian](@ref codi::EvaluationHelper::createJacobian) and
+In the B1 tutorials we used the function [createJacobian](@ref codi::EvaluationHelper::createJacobian) and
 [createHessian](@ref codi::EvaluationHelper::createHessian) to create the data storage for the derivatives.
 These functions
 return instances of the default CoDiPack implementations codi::Jacobian and codi::Hessian.
 The interfaces of these two
-implementations are already quite small but the algorithms behind the codi::EvaluationHelper require only functional
+implementations are already quite small but the algorithms behind the codi::EvaluationHelper require only the functional
 call operator, that is `operator ()`, as they are define in [JacobianInterface](@ref codi::JacobianInterface) and
 [HessianInterface](@ref codi::HessianInterface).
 The reference access of both interfaces looks like:
 ~~~~{.cpp}